-Today, the cost of developing a new drug is higher than ever, driven in large part by unproductive or unnecessary clinical studies.
-Companies pour money into a development program in the hopes that they will get their product to market faster.
+Today, the cost of developing a new drug is higher than ever, driven in large part by improperly designed, untimely, or unnecessary clinical studies.
+Companies pour money into a development program with the hope that their product will reach the market faster.
 But what if it didn’t have to be that way?
-There is an approach to optimize your resources, work smarter, and get a drug to market faster, all while reducing wasted efforts.
+There is a proven approach to optimize your resources, design and time activities smarter, and get a drug to market with the most impact, all while reducing wasted efforts.

-A Clinical Pharmacology Gap Analysis is the most efficient route to get a drug to market.
+A Clinical Pharmacology Gap Analysis is the most efficient route for designing and completing a clinical pharmacology program.

-A Gap Analysis will identify any missing elements in your data package, prepare a plan to prioritize your program’s needs and provide specific action items to accomplish those needs before you submit to the FDA.
+A Gap Analysis will identify any missing elements in your data package, prepare a plan to prioritize your program’s needs, to provide specific questions to FDA regarding the required Clinical Pharmacology studies for approval, providing action items to accomplish those needs before you submit your NDA to the FDA.
 This service is designed to look backwards at your data in order to guide your program forward by answering these three broad questions:

 - What will the FDA require of your program?